 The DeathAdder V2 Pro uses Razer’s most advanced optical sensor that excelled in gaming, even at high CPI settings.
 Dual sensitivity buttons help with on-the-fly adjustments.
 Meanwhile, the left and right click buttons’ mechanical-optical switches can be divisive, especially for those who like the feel of tactile mechanical switches, but we didn’t suffer any mis-clicks.

 The DeathAdder V2 Pro does face some stiff competition, especially considering its hefty $130 price tag.
-For example, the Logitech G703 can be had for $85 as of writing.
-And if you’re willing to go over $100, there are other premium cable-free gaming mice to consider, like the Razer Basilisk Ultimate and Logitech G502 Lightspeed mice listed below.
+For example, the Logitech G703 can currently be found on sale for $60.
+And if you’re willing to go over $100, there are other premium cable-free gaming mice to consider, like the Razer Basilisk Ultimate and Logitech G502 Lightspeed mice listed on this page.
 But for a wireless gaming mouse that gets down to business without the fuss and extra features, this is top of the line.

 For more wireless mice recommendations, including for gaming and productivity, visit our Best Wireless Mouse round-up.